collective/collective.developermanual/source/glossary.rst

         Zope, is a Python application, most Plone errors will generate a Python traceback.
 If you are filing an issue report regarding a Plone or Plone-product error, you should try to include a traceback log entry with the report.

-To find the traceback, check your event.log log file.
-Alternatively, use the ZMI to check the error_log object in your Plone folder.
+        To find the traceback, check your
+        ``event.log`` log file.
+Alternatively, use the ZMI to check the ``error_log`` object in your Plone folder.
+Note that your Zope must be running in *debug* mode in order to log tracebacks.

         A traceback will be included with nearly all error entries.
-A traceback will look something like
-        this: "Traceback (innermost last): ...
+A traceback will look something like this: "Traceback (innermost last): ...
 AttributeError: adapters" They can be very long.
 The most useful information is generally at the end.

     PLIP
-        PLone Improvement Proposal (just like Python's PEPs: Python Enhancement Proposals).
+        *PLone Improvement Proposal* (just like Python's PEPs: Python Enhancement Proposals).
 These are documents written to structure and organise proposals for the improvement of Plone.